 The Bogong Project lies within the Lachlan Fold Belt, a proven geological province hosting several of Australia’s largest copper deposits including the world-class Cadia-Ridgeway (Newcrest Mining) and Northparkes (China Molybdenum Co Ltd).

 DevEx has identified significant near surface, broad copper intercepts supporting the potential for a substantial copper-gold discovery.

 The 100%-owned project is located close to modern infrastructure only ~18km from the township of Tumut, New South Wales.
 Bogong is located in close proximity to DevEx’s nearby Junee Copper-Gold Project and Basin Creek Gold Project, further strengthening the Company’s copper-gold exploration strategy in NSW.

 The Bogong Project represents a fresh opportunity, with no prior systematic exploration conducted within the globally-recognised copper-gold region for decades.

-The Bogong Copper-Gold Project is located within the highly-endowed Lachlan Fold Belt of New South Wales.
-The project is located 60km south east of DevEx’s nearby Junee Project, further strengthening the Company’s newly diversified focus and regional holding.
+Figure 1: The Bogong Copper-Gold Project is strategically located within the Lachlan Fold Belt of New South Wales and in close proximity to the Company’s Junee and Basin Creek Projects.

-For the latest project overview, view our latest Investor Presentation.
+For the further project information, please view our latest Investor Presentation.